Kylie Christmas

 Kylie Christmas is the thirteenth studio album and first Christmas album by Australian singer Kylie Minogue.
 It was released on 13 November 2015 by Parlophone.
 Following the release of her twelfth studio album, Kiss Me Once, Minogue announced her departure from Parlophone, and her management deal with American label, Roc Nation.
 Minogue signed an exclusive one-album deal with Parlophone to release Kylie Christmas, with distribution through Warner Music Group worldwide and Warner Bros.
 Records in the United States.
 A Christmas music album consisting of thirteen songs and three bonus tracks, Kylie Christmas contains both cover versions and original songs.

 Three singles were released from Kylie Christmas.
 "Only You" was released as the lead single on 9 November 2015, a duet with British actor and singer, James Corden.
 "100 Degrees", a duet with Minogue's sister Dannii was promoted on 24 November and a remix of "Every Day's Like Christmas" was released on 2 December 2015.

 Minogue held a one-off concert at the Royal Albert Hall in London on 11 December to commemorate the album's release.
 Upon its release, Kylie Christmas received generally mixed reviews from music critics.
 Many critics praised the album's production and original material, while others criticised Minogue's lack of innovation and vocal delivery, as well as the duets.

 Kylie Christmas has been reissued twice.
 The first reissue, released on 25 November 2016, was an expanded edition titled the Snow Queen Edition, which added six new tracks, including a collaboration with British singer-songwriter Mika.
 To promote the release, Minogue performed two additional concerts at the Royal Albert Hall.
-A second reissue, titled Fully Wrapped, is scheduled for release on 5 December 2025, and will feature a revised track listing and four newly recorded songs.
+A second reissue, titled Fully Wrapped, was released on 5 December 2025, features a revised track listing and four newly recorded songs.
+The second reissue reached No. 1 on the UK Albums Chart, 10 years after the initial release.